Command-Line Interface#

 Options:

-• --json — emit a single JSON object with the seven keys (pending, scheduled, running, completed, failed, cancelled, total).
+• --json — emit a single JSON object with the eight keys (pending, scheduled, running, completed, failed, cancelled, expired, total).
 Output uses sqlspec.utils.serializers.to_json when available for symmetry with the camelCase wire format; falls back to stdlib json.

 Exit codes: 0 on success, 1 on backend error.